Currency:USD $

 • Fashion and Minions: Additions like new fairy-themed minions and Pilgrim's Traverse fashion accessories.

-• Infrastructure and Features: New data centers are rolled out for smoother gameplay experiences in regions like North America, Europe, and Japan.
+• Infrastructure and Features: New data centers rolled out for smoother gameplay in regions like North America, Europe, and Japan.

 To address potential server congestion, specific field instances have been expanded for the latest areas introduced in the patch.